clarkevansteenderen/ThermalSampleR/README.md

 ## Acknowledgments

-The authors would like to thank Pippa Muskett (Rhodes University, South Africa) for providing the example data.
+The authors would like to thank Pippa Muskett (Rhodes University, South Africa) for providing the example coreid data.
+Moreover, we would like to thank Grant Duffy (University of Otago, Dundedin, New Zealand) for granting us permission to use the source code for the Test of Total Equivalency function.

 ## References